Reading: Student Experiences

+Students’ responses to survey questions provide information with which to compare performance based on their self-reported characteristics and educational experiences.
+This information may be valuable in helping parents, educators, and policymakers understand what aspects of students’ experiences are related to achievement.
+Survey questionnaire results, however, do not establish a cause-and-effect relationship between the characteristic or experience and student achievement.
 NAEP is not designed to identify the causes of performance differences.
-Therefore, results must be interpreted with caution.
-There are many factors that may influence average student achievement, including local educational policies and practices, the quality of teachers, and available resources.
+Numerous factors interact to influence student achievement, including local educational policies and practices, the quality of teachers, and available resources.
 Such factors may change over time and vary among student groups.

-Lower percentage of 9-year-olds read for fun daily compared to 2012
+Lower percentage of 9-year-olds read for fun daily or weekly compared to 1984

-Forty-two percent of 9-year-old students reported reading for fun on their own time almost every day in 2020, a lower percentage compared to both 2012 and 1984.
-The percentages of students who reported reading for fun once or twice a week, once or twice a month, or a few times a year were higher in comparison to the previous assessment in 2012.
+Thirty-nine percent of 9-year-old students reported reading for fun on their own time almost every day in 2022, which was 3 percentage points lower compared to 2020 and 14 points lower compared to 1984.
+Twenty-five percent of students reported reading for fun once or twice a week in 2022, which was not a statistically significant difference from 2020, but was lower than 1984.

-Also, 16 percent of 9-year-olds reported that they never or hardly ever read for fun on their own time in 2020, which was higher than both the 11 percent reported in 2012 and the 9 percent reported in 1984.
+Sixteen percent of 9-year-olds reported that they never or hardly ever read for fun on their own time in 2022, which was approximately the same as in 2020 but higher than the 9 percent who reported never or rarely reading in 1984.

 Year | Almost every day | Once or twice a week | Once or twice a month | A few times a year | Never or hardly ever |